-In any cycle we always study the verse using one play--Richard III or Love's Labor's Lost for this cycle--because Shakespeare used a different verse style for each play, matching the verse to the content.
+In any cycle we always study the verse using one play--Measure for Measure or King Lear for this cycle--because Shakespeare used a different verse style for each play, matching the verse to the content.
 So we'll also have to discuss the content, and such things as character, intention, subtext, even (horrors!) meaning.

 You may (I hope!) wind up with a better knowledge of what the plays are about, which won't hurt you.
 But mostly this class is meant to teach you how to prepare a Shakespearean audition, and how to prepare the part when you get cast.
 Most competent teachers are concerned that their students shall be commercial successes, and I hope I am competent.

 If you would like more information, please call me at (212) 865-1127.

 If you leave your phone number, I'll be glad to call you back, and you can ask me any questions you have (e.g., does the instructor have horns and a tail?--because obviously that picture has been retouched).
 You can also E-mail me; see below.
 When you come to class, please do not pull my tail.